tis-starlight/tis-starlight.github.io/_posts/2023-12-31-language-translators.md

 ### 2. Loader

-[Loader](https://en.wikipedia.org/wiki/Loader_(computing)) is a program or part of an operating system that loads executable files into memory so that they can be run by a computer's hardware.
+[Loader](https://en.wikipedia.org/wiki/Loader_(computing)){: target="_blank" rel="noopener noreferrer"} is a program or part of an operating system that loads executable files into memory so that they can be run by a computer's hardware.
 The loading process involves taking an executable file, which may be in the form of an executable binary or an object file produced by a compiler, and placing its contents into the computer's memory for execution.

 - **Loading into Memory**: The primary function of a loader is to read the contents of an executable file and load them into the computer's memory.
 This includes both code (instructions) and data sections of the program.
 - **Address Binding**: The loader is responsible for resolving or binding memory addresses in the executable file to actual addresses in the computer's memory.
 This involves adjusting the addresses of variables and instructions to reflect the actual locations where the program will be loaded.
 - **Symbol Resolution**:
 If the executable file contains references to symbols (such as function names or external variables) that are defined in other files or libraries, the loader resolves these references.
 It ensures that the addresses of these symbols point to the correct locations in memory.
-- [**Relocation**](https://en.wikipedia.org/wiki/Relocation_(computing)): Relocation is the process of adjusting the addresses in the program so that it can run independently of where it is loaded in memory.
+- [**Relocation**](https://en.wikipedia.org/wiki/Relocation_(computing)){: target="_blank" rel="noopener noreferrer"}: Relocation is the process of adjusting the addresses in the program so that it can run independently of where it is loaded in memory.
 The loader performs relocation to make sure that the program can run correctly regardless of its absolute memory location.
 - **Dynamic Linking**: In the context of dynamic linking, a loader may be involved in the process of loading shared libraries or dynamic link libraries (DLLs) into memory at runtime.
 This allows multiple programs to share the same code in memory, reducing redundancy.
 - **Initialization**: The loader may perform additional tasks such as initializing variables, setting up the program's initial state, and preparing the execution environment before transferring control to the loaded program.